Postquantum steering in scenarios with multiple characterised parties: Relevant examples of postquantum steering

 \begin{ex} \textbf{Postquantum steering example with quantum nonlocality.--}\\ Consider a steering scenario $\T = \left(n=1,|\X|=2,|\A|=2,N=2,d_1=2,d_2=4 \right)$.
 Consider the assemblage $\As_\T = \left\{ \left( \sigma^{(1)}_{\mathbf{a}|\mathbf{x}} , \sigma^{(2)}_{\mathbf{a}|\mathbf{x}}\right) \right\}_{\mathbf{a},\mathbf{x}}$ mathematically specified\footnote{This is not a protocol to physically implement the assembalge within quantum theory, since the map $\Lambda^{(2)}$ is not a completely-positive map.
 This is just a convenient mathematical description of $\As_\T$. } as in Prop.~\ref{prop:wit} with the following: \begin{compactitem} \item the Hilbert spaces $\cH_A$ and $\cH_1$ have dimension $2$, and $\cH_2$ has dimension 4. \item The state $\rho$ in $\cH_A \otimes \cH_1 \otimes \cH_2$ is defined as $\rho = \ket{\psi}\bra{\psi}$, with $\ket{\psi}$ given by

 \item The PTP map $\Lambda^{(1)}[\cdot]$ is taken to be just the identity.
 The PTP map $\Lambda^{(2)}[\cdot]$ is given by

-where ${}^{\mathrm{T}}$ denotes transposition, and $U = X \otimes Y$ is an antisymmetric unitary with $X$ and $Z$ the Pauli operators. \item Alice's measurement operators $\mathbf{M}$ are given by $\{M_{0|0} = \ket{+}\bra{+}, M_{1|0} = \ket{-}\bra{-}\}$ and $\{M_{0|1} = \ket{0}\bra{0}, M_{1|1}=\ket{1}\bra{1}\}$. \end{compactitem} One can check that this assemblage is well defined in $\T$, and by construction it is compatible with quantumly-realisable correlations within the toy theory Witworld (see Sec.~\ref{se:pqswpqn}).
-This assemblage does not admit of a quantum realisation, as certified by Thm.~\ref{thm:hasmarginal}, since there is no ensemble of (possibly subnormalised) states $\{\sigma_{a|x}\}_{a,x}$ such that constraints (1) and (2) are satisfied. \end{ex}
+where ${}^{\mathrm{T}}$ denotes transposition, and $U = X \otimes Y$ is an antisymmetric unitary with $X$ and $Z$ the Pauli operators. \item Alice's measurement operators $\mathbf{M}$ are given by $\{M_{0|0} = \ket{+}\bra{+}, M_{1|0} = \ket{-}\bra{-}\}$ and $\{M_{0|1} = \ket{0}\bra{0}, M_{1|1}=\ket{1}\bra{1}\}$. \end{compactitem} One can check that this assemblage is well defined in $\T$, and by construction it is compatible with quantumly-realisable correlations when underpinned by the toy theory Witworld (see Sec.~\ref{se:pqswpqn}).
+This assemblage does not admit of a quantum realisation, as certified by Thm.~\ref{thm:hasmarginal}, since there is no ensemble of (possibly subnormalised) states $\{\sigma_{a|x}\}_{a,x}$ such that constraints (1) and (2) are satisfied.
+Finally, the assemblage is strongly-non-signalling since it may be realised as a common-cause process in Witworld. \end{ex}

 Example \ref{ex:ABBPTP} is crucial for two reasons.
 On the one hand, it shows that postquantum steering in this type of scenarios is a phenomenon independent of postquantum nonlocality, which makes the phenomenon interesting in its own right.
 On the other hand, the assemblage in this example can arise within the toy theory Witworld, which makes postquantum steering not only a mathematical curiosity but a phenomenon featured by compositional theories beyond quantum theory, hence making its study fundamentally relevant.
 Another similar example\footnote{The assemblage is presented in the Matlab workspace ABB\_PTP\_2.mat.} will be also presented in the next section.